How to Secure a Good Job Teaching English in South Korea

 Finally, remember that there's no lack of job opportunities-so if a school sounds even slightly sketchy, take a pass.
 Once you've signed a contract, getting out of it and changing jobs can be a colossal pain in the neck.

-The traditional method of finding work in Korea is to secure employment in advance, but many teachers now head to Korea first and find a job after they arrive.
+The traditional method of finding work in South Korea is to secure employment in advance, but many teachers now head to Korea first and find a job after they arrive.
 A 3-month tourist visa is available to Americans and a 6-month visa to Canadians.
 Immigration officers who might wonder why you have no return ticket are usually mollified with an explanation that you plan to travel on to Japan via ferry.

 Once in Korea, finding accommodations is painless and fairly cheap.
 Most people take a room at a yogwan (motel).
 These are ubiquitous and cost approximately $15-$30 a night.
 Finding temporary teaching work while searching for a permanent position isn't difficult.
 Short-term institute jobs abound and are most easily located on the Internet or by word of mouth.